wojciech11/se_software_build_automation_tools/02_exercise/README.md

 ### Continuous Integration with Github Actions

 We will show how to build a Continuous Integration pipeline with [Github Actions](https://docs.github.com/en/actions).
-Basic concepts after [docs](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)
+Basic concepts after [docs](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions):

 - Event - trigger workflows
 - Workflow - `.github/workflows`
-- Job
+- Jobs
 - Steps
-- Action - reusable complex task
+- Actions - reusable complex task

 1. Create in the root of your project a directory -  `.github/workflows`: